imarsman/gotail/README.md

 formatting to be added using the `-p` (pretty) flag and for the output to include line numbers for non-followed output using the `-N` flag.

+Along with the switch to using the go-arg commandline argument handling package a general review was carried out that allowed interim logic to be removed from code.

 ## Arguments

 The arguments are as follows: